graalvm/workshops/vscode-tools-for-micronaut/README.md

 <img alt="Application View" src="./images/micronaut-navigation.png" width="60%" >

-This functions in a similar manner to what we have already seen, but it is sometimes more convient.
+This functions similarly to what we have already seen, but it is sometimes more convenient.

 ![keyboard](./images/keyboard.jpg)